About the Anson L. Clark Scholars Program

 Created by Legislative action on February 10, 1923, Texas Technological College was located in Lubbock and opened in the fall of 1925 with an enrollment of 910.
-Today, Texas Tech University is one of the youngest major universities in the nation and enjoys an enrollment in excess of 32,000 students.
+Today, Texas Tech University is a Tier One research university in the nation and enjoys an enrollment of approximately 40,000 students.
 It stands as one of the multipurpose state universities with a spirit of intellectual growth which pervades the campus.
-The addition of the Clark Scholars Program, perhaps the only one of it's kind which is open to gifted students with promise in all areas of academics, is yet another example of the expanding horizons of Texas Tech University.
+The addition of the Clark Scholars Program, perhaps the only one of its kind which is open to gifted students with promise in all areas of academics, is yet another example of the expanding horizons of Texas Tech University.

-The Clark Scholars Program is designed to attract gifted students from around the nation.
-The program allows students the opportunity to work hand-in-hand with outstanding faculty in a research intensive setting.
+The Clark Scholars Program is designed to attract gifted students from around the nation and globe.
+The program allows students the opportunity to work hand-in-hand with outstanding faculty on the general academic campus and the Health Science Center in a research intensive setting.
 The seven-week program also includes weekly seminars, discussions, and field trips.
 The students are afforded an atmosphere designed to develop their critical thinking abilities and career interests with faculty and other students like themselves.
 Students are selected on the basis of their academic accomplishments, teacher recommendations and career objectives.
-For the 2011 program, appointments were very competitive.
-For example, the average SAT score for the 12 participants was greater than 2276 and PSAT was greater than 223.
+For the 2019 program, appointments were very competitive.
+For example, the average SAT score for the 12 participants was in the 99th percentile.

 Texas Tech University is extremely grateful to the Anson L. Clark Foundation.
 Because of this endowment, students from across the nation will be able to participate for generations to come.

 AddressBox 41017, 1503 Akron Ave.
 Lubbock, TX 79409